i-myk/cloudflow-revops-analysis/README.md

 ---

+# Overall Business Assessment

+After completing the analysis, I looked at the results across the full Revenue Operations process.

+## Marketing

+Marketing generated strong lead volume, but lead quality varied by source.

+Some high-volume sources generated relatively few opportunities and Closed Won deals, while partner-related sources showed stronger conversion.

+**Conclusion:** Lead volume was not enough by itself.
+Marketing performance should also be measured by downstream conversion and revenue contribution.

+## Sales

+Sales performance differed by customer segment.

+Small Business had a higher win rate at 28%, while Mid-Market had a lower win rate of 20% but much larger average won deals — approximately $70K vs. $15K.

+Mid-Market also had higher deal slippage at 60%.

+**Conclusion:** Mid-Market offered more revenue per deal, but also had greater execution risk.

+## Pipeline

+CloudFlow had significant pipeline, but pipeline volume alone did not guarantee revenue.

+Q2 showed that opportunities could slip or fail to convert as expected.

+**Conclusion:** The main issue was not only how much pipeline existed, but how effectively it was converted into revenue.

+## Forecasting

+Forecast categories represent increasing levels of confidence:

+**Pipeline → Best Case → Commit → Closed**

+- **Pipeline:** active opportunity with lower confidence
+- **Best Case:** opportunity that could close
+- **Commit:** high-confidence opportunity Sales expects to close
+- **Closed:** completed deal

+Commit ARR realization was only about 13%, while Pipeline realization was around 70%.

+Because Commit should normally be more reliable than Pipeline, this result suggests that forecast category definitions and usage should be reviewed.

+**Conclusion:** Forecast reliability was one of the main areas of concern.

+## Retention

+Overall NRR was 93.06%, meaning recurring revenue from the renewal cohort declined after churn, contraction, and expansion.

+The largest churn drivers were Budget Reduction and Low Adoption.

+**Conclusion:** Retention also contributed to overall revenue pressure, with Low Adoption representing an actionable area for Customer Success.

+## Q3 Outlook

+CloudFlow entered Q3 with $4.40M in opening pipeline against a $1.60M target, providing 2.75x pipeline coverage.

+The Expected forecast is approximately $1.98M, but the Conservative scenario is only $1.23M.

+**Conclusion:** CloudFlow has enough pipeline on paper, but reaching the Q3 target depends on execution, deal timing, and forecast discipline.

+---

+## Overall Conclusion

+CloudFlow did not miss the Q2 target because of one single issue.

+The analysis showed a combination of inconsistent lead quality, different Sales performance across segments, deal slippage, weak forecast reliability, and retention pressure.

+For Q3, pipeline volume appears sufficient.
+The main priority should be converting high-value opportunities on time, improving forecast discipline, and reducing preventable churn.

+---

 # Final Looker Studio Dashboard

 After completing the SQL analysis, I built a Looker Studio dashboard to present the most important findings in a format that leadership could review quickly.